 “I have no special talents.
 I am only passionately curious.” – Albert Einstein

 We care about what the protagonist needs.
-In story, the hero goes on a journey in order to reframe his relationship to his goal.
+In story, the protagonist goes on a journey in order to reframe their relationship to their goal.

 3) List the opposing arguments to this statement and you will begin to connect to the antagonistic forces in your story in a truthful and compelling way.